Turn off the computer and unplug the power cord. If performing a "hot plug" install, see your server documentation first. Remove the computer cover.

 Laser wavelength: 1310 nanometer (not visible).

-Cable type to use: Single-mode fiber with 9.0µm core diameter
+Cable type to use: Single-mode fiber with 9.0µm

 Connector type: LC.